esyede/rakit/packages/docs/data/auth/usage.md

 **Login with additional conditions:**

-You can add additional conditions for login, for example, only active users can log in:
+Extra conditions can be added, such as letting only active users in:

 ```php
 $credentials = [